How to Protect Your Hot Tub During a Storm

 Freezing Temperatures

-During large storms you can expect that your power will be out for a day or two, maybe more.
-While you’re prepared with extra candles and a flashlight, it is important not to forget about your hot tub!
+During large storms, expect that power will be out for a day or two, maybe more.
+While you’re prepared with extra candles and a flashlight, don’t forget about your hot tub!

 Freezing temperatures in your hot tub can lead to cracked plumbing and leaks.
 You can save yourself a lot of trouble and expense by taking a few precautions.